-Glue the purflings in place with Bind-ALL and press them firmly into the channels.
-A flat clamping caul covered in wax paper will seat them well.
-After drying, scrape the purflings flush to the surface of the soundboard, using a sharp scraper blade.
-Flex the scraper slightly as you work, and trim the purflings until the tool begins to pick up bits of spruce.
+Glue the rosette in place with Bind-ALL and press it firmly into the channel.
+A flat clamping caul covered in wax paper will seat it well.
+After drying, scrape the rosette flush to the surface of the soundboard, using a sharp scraper blade.
+Flex the scraper slightly as you work, and trim the rosette until the tool begins to pick up bits of spruce.
 You can also use a flat block of wood wrapped with a piece of 150-grit sandpaper.